• Recipes

 • Meanwhile, bring a large pot of salted water to a boil and cook pasta according to package directions for al dente.
 Reserve about ½ cup pasta water, then drain.
 Return pasta to pot.

-• In a medium bowl, combine the ricotta, olive oil, Parmesan, lemon zest, ¼ tsp black pepper, and 3 tbsp of the lemon juice (discard any extra juice).
+• In a medium bowl, combine the ricotta, olive oil, Parmesan, lemon zest, ¼ teaspoon black pepper, and 3 tablespoon of the lemon juice (discard any extra juice).

 • Plate the pasta, then top with more fresh cracked pepper and the remaining prosciutto and arugula.
 Serve immediately, add extra lemon wedge if desired.